Program length: 1 year

 - After submission, view the required Supplemental Items and Documents

 - Upload each required item in the Supplemental Items section

 Additional required items

-Applicants considered for an appointment will be contacted for an interview.
 Notification of acceptance will be provided at the conclusion of the interview process.
-If you receive an acceptance offer, your reply is expected within 10 days.
-Your appointment to the program is dependent upon successful completion of the health review and background check.
+Your reply is expected within two days.
+Your appointment to the program is dependent upon successful completion of the health review, drug screen, and background check.

 See further Mayo Clinic School of Health Sciences admissions policy information.

 A stipend of $39,000 for the Audiology Externship is paid to the student in biweekly installments over the course of the 12 months.
 The stipend amount is subject to change.
 There are no tuition fees.

 Living expenses such as transportation, housing, and meals are the responsibility of the student.

 Education focuses on patient care, providing state-of-the-art clinical audiology services to a primarily adult population.
 In-depth clinical experiences are provided to develop a well-rounded, competent audiologist, including: